NijiDigital/NetworkStack/Documentation/AutoRetry.md

 public var askCredential: AskCredential?
 ```

 If you set this property you can relaunch your authenticate workflow automatically.
-This property is a struct that encapsulate a closure to handle re-authe,tication process and a condition to know when trigger the closure.
+This property is a struct that encapsulate a closure to handle re-authentication process and a condition to know when trigger the closure.
 This closure will be called when:

 - You're Authenticated